Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-For the different finite element methods, we will then try to determine, for a fixed polynomial degree $k$, the characteristic mesh size $h$ (depending on $N$ as described in \cref{rmk:Lap2D_N_nodes}) required to reach a fixed error $e$.
+For the different finite element methods, we endeavor to determine, for a fixed polynomial degree $k$, the characteristic mesh size $h$ (depending on $N$ as described in \cref{rmk:Lap2D_N_nodes}) required to reach a given fixed error $e$.
 In \cref{tab:case1_2D_costs}, we study, for $k\in\{1,2,3\}$, considering standard FEM and the additive approach, the $N$ required to achieve the same error $e$.
 More precisely, the characteristic mesh size required by standard FEM so that \smash{$e_h^{(1)}\approx e$} and the one required by the additive approach so that \smash{$e_{h,+}^{(1)}\approx e$}.
-Depending on the polynomial degree $k$, we can also determine the number of degrees of freedom $N_\text{dofs}$ associated with each case.
+Depending on the polynomial degree $k$, we can also determine the number of degrees of freedom $N_\text{dofs}$ associated with each case. \RTwo{These results are obtained by interpolating the convergence curves of \cref{fig:case1} for the different methods for a given $e$.}

 In \cref{tab:case1_2D_costs}, we see that the additive approach proposed in \cref{sec:additive_prior} requires a much coarser mesh than standard FEM to achieve the same $e$ error.
 This is due to the error estimations of \cref{lem:error_estimation_add} which show that the error of the enhanced FEM is significantly lower than that of the classical FEM (depending on the quality of the prior).
 This is also reflected in the number of degrees of freedom required to achieve the same error $e$.